 \section{Reproducing Cosmology Numerically}

-Although many results can be derived directly from the model, it is useful to explore (and verify) aspects of the model numerically; this can be done with quite standard $N$-body methods.
+Although many results can be derived directly from the model, it is useful to explore (and verify) aspects of the model numerically.
 For our purposes, $N<1000$ suffices.
-We primarily explore repulsive potentials; with an attractive potential the calculation produces clustering, but to study this in detail would require more sophisticated (but well known) $N$-body methods.\footnote{The caveat is that the momenta also need to be treated, as they couple to the $a$.
+We primarily explore repulsive potentials; with an attractive potential, the calculation produces clustering, but to study this in detail would require more sophisticated (but well known) $N$-body methods.\footnote{The caveat is that the momenta also need to be treated, as they couple to $a$.
 The numerical price to pay is small, with a number of ``momentum" computations of order $N$, compared to the number of particle-particle interaction computations, which is of order $N^2.$}